zendframework/zend-config-aggregator/doc/book/intro.md

 Configuration is merged in the same order as it is passed, with later entries having precedence.

-Together with `zend-config`, `zend-config-aggregator` can be also used to load configuration in different format - YAML, XML or INI:
+Together with `zend-config`, `zend-config-aggregator` can be also used to load configuration in different formats, including YAML, JSON, XML, or INI:

 ```php
 use Zend\ConfigAggregator\ConfigAggregator;